aakllee/aakllee.github.io/content/about/about.md

 and choice of degree.

-I actively engage in interdisciplinary research projects, having [participated](/posts/igem) in iGEM 2024 to engineer a bacterial system for lanthanide transport, as well as smaller projects such as applying machine learning to butterfly wing image segmentation and analysis.
+I actively engage in interdisciplinary research projects, having [participated](/posts/igem) in iGEM 2024 as a computational biologist to engineer a bacterial system for lanthanide transport, as well as smaller projects such as applying machine learning to butterfly wing image segmentation and analysis.

-I am currently researching optimal control of immunotherapy for treatment of cancer.
+I am currently working on a group research project for the use of genomic sequencing data in optimal control of immunotherapy.

 ## Skills
 For software engineering, I am proficient in a variety of general purpose